AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 you won't know how much time and memory to request.
 You always want to request the least possible, so that your stuff can run faster.
 The `next tutorial (about batch jobs) <serial>` goes into this in more detail.
 You probably want to be checking things like slurm history even if you aren't running batch, to see how many resources you are actually using.

-The command ``slurm q`` will tell you the currently running processes (a good way to make sure you have stopped everything). slurm history will tell you about recent jobs, including how much total memory they used and their total CPU time.
+The command ``slurm q`` will tell you the currently running processes (a good way to make sure you have stopped everything). ``slurm history`` will tell you about recent jobs, including how much total memory they used and their total CPU time.

-The command ``slurm cancel`` will cancel a job by job-id (useful is something keeps running after you don't need it anymore).
+The command ``scancel`` will cancel a job by job-id (useful is something keeps running after you don't need it anymore).

 Exercises
 =========

 1. Check out some of these commands: ``sinfo``, ``squeue``.
-Run ``scontrol show job $jobid`` on some running job - does anything look interesting?
+Run ``slurm job $jobid`` on some running job - does anything look interesting?

 2. Run ``srun -p debug hostname`` - what do you see and why?
 Run